 UBIQUITOUS wireless technologies like Wi-Fi, Bluetooth, and 5G rely on RF signals to send and receive data.
-Now a team led by scientists from the National University of Singapore (NUS) has developed a prototype energy harvesting module that can convert these ambient RF signals into DC voltage to power small electronic devices.
+Now a team led by scientists from the National University of Singapore (NUS) has developed a prototype energy harvesting module that can convert these ambient RF signals into DC voltage to power small electronic davices power less than -20 dBm to a DC voltage.